 Which is Better: Hiring An Accountant or Using Turbo Tax?

-Plenty of people have found money savings and time savings by using tax filing software programs.
+Plenty of people have found money savings by doing their taxes themselves.
 Still others swear by their CPA.
 By pondering the questions below, you can learn more about the benefits of using a CPA (Certified Public Accountant) to do your taxes versus using a tax filing software program such as Turbo Tax.

 There are benefits to both options, but you’ll need to do some research to discover which choice is best for you.
 Here are some things to think about for both scenarios before you decide how to proceed with tax filing.